-The Company's facility in Valcourt (Canada) assembles Ski-Doo snowmobiles, Can-Am Spyder vehicles and manufactures components of such vehicles.
-The Company ceased producing Sea-Doo PWCs in Valcourt in 2015 following the transfer of such activities to its facility in Querétaro (Mexico).
+The Company's facility in Valcourt (Canada) assembles Ski-Doo snowmobiles, Can-Am Spyder 3WVs and manufactures components of such vehicles.

-The Company's Gunskirchen (Austria) facility assembles Rotax engines for the Company's Ski-Doo and Lynx snowmobiles and Can-Am Spyder vehicles, as well as for third-party OEMs for use in karts, motorcycles, boats, recreational and small aircraft and firepumps.
+The Company's Gunskirchen (Austria) facility assembles Rotax engines for the Company's Ski-Doo and Lynx snowmobiles and Can-Am 3WVs, as well as for third-party OEMs for use in karts, motorcycles, boats, recreational and small aircraft and firepumps.
 Since January 2016, Sea-Doo PWC engines are partially manufactured in the Gunskirchen (Austria) facility and subsequently completed in the Querétaro facility, with the exception of the Sea-Doo Spark PWC engines, which are entirely produced in Querétaro (Mexico).
 The facility in Gunskirchen is strategically located in a region in which skilled labour in advanced propulsion systems is abundant due to the proximity of several automotive industry research centers and key suppliers.

-The Company's facility in Querétaro (Mexico) assembles Sea-Doo Spark PWCs and Rotax engines for Can-Am ATVs and SSVs.
-Since 2016, the facility in Querétaro has been gradually starting to assemble the entire Sea-Doo PWC line-up and Sea-Doo PWC engines, which are partially manufactured in the Gunskirchen (Austria) facility and subsequently completed in the Querétaro facility, with the exception of the Spark PWC engines.
+The Company's facility in Querétaro (Mexico) assembles Sea-Doo Spark PWCs and Rotax engines for Can-Am ATVs, SSVs and Can-Am Ryker 3WVs.
+Since 2016, the facility in Querétaro has been gradually starting to assemble the entire Sea-Doo PWC line-up and Sea-Doo PWC engines, which are partially manufactured in the Gunskirchen (Austria) facility and subsequently completed in the Querétaro facility, with the exception of the Spark PWC engines, which is completely produced in Querétaro.
 The facility also manufactures composite components for Sea-Doo PWCs.
+Since 2017, the Company has started machining Rotax engine components for Can-Am ATVs and SSVs and for PWCs in its Querétaro facility.
+It also machines Rotax engine components for Can-Am Ryker 3WVs.
+During the course of the fiscal year ending January 31, 2019, the Company increased its average PWC production capacity by approximately 25% in terms of units per hour in order to meet demand in the PWC market.